 - Train correctional staff in the recognition, treatment, and appropriate referral for hypo- and hyperglycemia.
-(E) - Train appropriate staff to administer glucagon.
-(E) - Train staff to recognize symptoms and signs of serious metabolic decompensation, and immediately refer the patient for appropriate medical care.
-(E) - Institutions should implement a policy requiring staff to notify a physician of all CBG results outside of a specified range, as determined by the treating physician (e.g., <50 or >350 mg/dl). - Identify patients with type 1 diabetes who are at high risk for DKA.
-(E)
+E - Train appropriate staff to administer glucagon.
+E - Train staff to recognize symptoms and signs of serious metabolic decompensation, and immediately refer the patient for appropriate medical care.
+E - Institutions should implement a policy requiring staff to notify a physician of all CBG results outside of a specified range, as determined by the treating physician (e.g., <50 or >350 mg/dL, <2.8 or >19.4 mmol/L).
+E - Identify patients with type 1 diabetes who are at high risk for DKA.
+E

+MEDICATION

-MEDICATION - Formularies should provide access to usual and customary oral medications and insulins necessary to treat diabetes and related conditions.
-While not every brand name of insulin and oral medication needs to be available, individual patient care requires access to short-, medium-, and long-acting insulins and the various classes of oral medications (e.g., insulin secretagogues, biguanides, α -glucosidase inhibitors, and thiazolidinediones) necessary for current diabetes management.
+Formularies should provide access to usual and customary oral medications and insulins necessary to treat diabetes and related conditions.
+While not every brand name of insulin and oral medication needs to be available, individual patient care requires access to short-, medium-, and long-acting insulins and the various classes of oral medications (e.g., insulin secretagogues, biguanides, α -glucosidase inhibitors, DPP-4 inhibitors, and thiazolidinediones) necessary for current diabetes management.

 Patients at all levels of custody should have access to medication at dosing frequencies that are consistent with their treatment plan and medical direction.
-If feasible and consistent with security concerns, patients on multiple doses of shortacting oral medications should be placed in a "keep on person" program.
+If feasible and consistent with security concerns, patients on multiple doses of short-acting oral medications should be placed in a "keep on person" program.
 In other situations, patients should be permitted to self-inject insulin when consistent with security needs.
-Medical department nurses should determine whether patients have the necessary skill and responsible behavior to be allowed selfadministration and the degree of supervision necessary.
+Medical department nurses should determine whether patients have the necessary skill and responsible behavior to be allowed self-administration and the degree of supervision necessary.
 When needed, this skill should be a part of patient education.
 Reasonable syringe control systems should be established.

 In the past, the recommendation that regular insulin be injected 30-45 min before meals presented a significant problem when "lock downs" or other disruptions to the normal schedule of meals and medications occurred.
 The use of multiple-dose insulin regimens using rapid-acting analogs can decrease the disruption caused by such changes in schedule.
-Correctional institutions should have systems in place to ensure that rapidacting insulin analogs and oral agents are given immediately before meals if this is part of the patient's medical plan.
-It should be noted however that even modest delays in meal consumption with these agents can be associated with hypoglycemia.
+Correctional institutions should have systems in place to ensure that rapid-acting insulin analogs and oral agents are given immediately before meals if this is part of the patient's medical plan.
+It should be noted, however, that even modest delays in meal consumption with these agents can be associated with hypoglycemia.
 If consistent access to food within 10 min cannot be ensured, rapid-acting insulin analogs and oral agents are approved for administration during or immediately after meals.
 Should circumstances arise that delay patient access to regular meals following medication administration, policies and procedures must be implemented to ensure the patient receives appropriate nutrition to prevent hypoglycemia.

+The sole use of sliding scale insulin is strongly discouraged.
 Both continuous subcutaneous insulin infusion and multiple daily insulin injection therapy (consisting of three or more injections a day) can be effective means of implementing intensive diabetes management with the goal of achieving near-normal levels of blood glucose (9).

 While the use of these modalities may be difficult in correctional institutions, every effort should be made to continue multiple daily insulin injection or continuous subcutaneous insulin infusion in people who were using this therapy before incarceration or to institute these therapies as indicated in order to achieve blood glucose targets.